This post may contain affiliate links. Please see my disclosure policy for details.

 Just like The Queen’s Guard in London, they cannot move from their posts.
 In fact, they should not talk or react to passers-by either.
-They must be completely focussed on their duties.
+They must be completely focused on their duties.

 The Oslo Changing of the Guard is when the sentries or gardisters who are on duty are relieved by a new batch of sentries.

 The elaborate ceremony is choreographed and involves lots of shouting and stomping.

 The soldiers march through the park and then switch hands with the old watchmen outside the watchmen’s house.
 The whole process takes around 40 minutes in total.

 Although the Oslo Changing of the Guard doesn’t have as much pomp and ceremoy like the ones at Buckingham Palace or Windsor Castle.
 It is still worth adding to your Oslo itinerary!